 called the comparison morphism. {We will furthermore show that it is an equivalence for simplicial complexes of bounded geometry which are uniformly contractible.
 Part of the material here is inspired by Roe \cite[Ch.~2, Part ``Coarse algebraic topology'']{roe_index_coarse}.}

 Let $X$ be a coarse space with a uniform structure.

-\begin{ddd} We say that the uniform structure is numerable if there exists an entourage $U$ which is both coarse and uniform, and an equicontinuous, uniformly point-wise locally finite partition of unity $(\chi_{\alpha})_{\alpha\in A}$ such that $\supp(\chi_{\alpha})$ is $U$-bounded for all $\alpha $ in $A$. \end{ddd}
+\begin{ddd} We say that the uniform structure is numerable if there is an entourage~$U$ which is both coarse and uniform, and an equicontinuous and uniformly point-wise locally finite partition of unity $(\chi_{\alpha})_{\alpha\in A}$ such that $\supp(\chi_{\alpha})$ is $U$-bounded for all $\alpha $ in $A$. \end{ddd}